andthum/hpc_submit_scripts/docs/source/doc_pages/general/config_file.rst

     Don't use quotation marks in option values unless you explicitly want them to be part of the option value.

-Differences to the default behaviour of :mod:`configparser`:
+Differences to the default behavior of :mod:`configparser`:

     * The only values that are interpreted as booleans are true and false. yes/no and on/off are read as strings.